ziraddingulumjanly/ConfusionMatrixEntropy/README.md

 ## 4. Problem and Solution

-Given the following confusion matrix for a 3-class classification problem (with classes A, B, and C): which pair of classes are we more likely to have sufficient training data ?
+Given the following confusion matrix for a 3-class classification problem (with classes A, B, and C): which pair of classes are we more likely to have sufficient training data?

 $$
 CM = \begin{bmatrix}